C-reactive protein

 CRP results should be corroborated with other tests:

-• In combination with fever curves to evaluate infection control
+• Combined with fever curves to assess infection control

-• Compared with other inflammatory markers such as erythrocyte sedimentation rate (ESR); CRP is more specific but cannot distinguish types of inflammation
+• Compared with other inflammatory markers such as erythrocyte sedimentation rate (ESR) and procalcitonin (PCT); CRP is more specific but cannot distinguish inflammation types

-In treatment monitoring, CRP is often used alongside anti-inflammatory medications (e.g., NSAIDs, corticosteroids) to assess timing and response.
+In treatment monitoring, CRP is often used alongside anti-inflammatory medications (e.g., NSAIDs, corticosteroids).
 For example, after antibiotic use, CRP should gradually decrease; if it does not, it may indicate treatment failure or pathogen resistance.

 Treatment Outcomes and Evidence

-Multiple studies confirm the diagnostic accuracy of CRP:
+Multiple studies have confirmed the diagnostic accuracy of CRP in infections:

-• CRP levels typically exceed 100 mg/L in bacterial infections, while viral infections are usually below 50 mg/L
+• CRP usually exceeds 100 mg/L in bacterial infections, while viral infections are often below 50 mg/L

 • Cardiovascular studies show that hs-CRP >3.0 mg/L is associated with increased risk of cardiac events

-In managing autoimmune diseases, combining CRP with rheumatoid factor (RF) improves diagnostic sensitivity.
-Long-term monitoring shows that a reduction of over 50% in CRP after steroid therapy indicates effective treatment.
+In autoimmune disease management, combining CRP with rheumatoid factor (RF) improves diagnostic sensitivity.
+Long-term follow-up shows that a reduction of over 50% in CRP after steroid therapy indicates effective treatment.

 If CRP testing is unavailable, consider the following alternatives: